Click here to view the Tax Planning Guide.

 - Solution: Once identified, we encouraged him to stop this new practice and return to the business model of build to suit which had worked for many years.
 An increased focus on sales helped liquidate the higher inventory levels so that additional cash was available for operations.

-The purpose of Crosslin Entrepreneurial Business Services (EBS) is to free you up to spend time doing what you do best.
+The purpose of Crosslin Accounting and Business Solutions (ABS) is to free you up to spend time doing what you do best.
 Outsource your accounting and CFO needs to someone that has been doing this for years.
 We have the experience and expertise to help you make your business more profitable.
 Let us do what we do best, so you are free to do what you do best.

 Please contact us to help you find cash in your business.
 As always, thank you for your business.

 In June’s installment of Tax Tips, Lauren Nolin and Kevin Hickman tackle the question, In Nashville’s hot real estate market, I have sold my old home and purchased a new one.
 What information should I keep for my 2016 tax filing?
 Click here for video.

 In Nashville’s hot real estate market, I have sold my old home and purchased a new one.
 What information should I keep from my 2016 tax filing?